-install type The profile upgrades a system by reallocat ting diek enace In Install type The brome ubgraues a system DV Teamoca illig disk space. ш this example, disk space must be reallocated because some file systems on the system did not have enough space for the upgrade.

-The root file system on c0t3d0s2 is upgraded. root device

-backup media A remote system that is named timber is to be used to back up data during the disk space reallocation.
-For more backup-media keyword values, see "backup\media auto-layout can perform the following when auto-layout attempts to reallocate disk space for the upgrade.
+install_type The profile upgrades a system by reallocating disk space.
+In this example, disk space must be reallocated because some file systems on the system did not have enough space for the upgrade. root_device The root file system on c0t3d0s2 is upgraded. backup_media A remote system that is named timber is to be used to back up data during the disk space reallocation.
+For more backup-media keyword values, see "backup_media Profile Keyword" on page 335. layout_constraint The layout_constraint keywords designate that auto-layout can perform the following when auto-layout attempts to reallocate disk space for the upgrade.

-Profile Keyword" on page 312.

-The layout constraint keywords designate that layout constraint but its size cannot change.

 Change slices 2 and 4.
 The slices can be moved to another location and the size can be changed.
 Move slice 5.
-The slice can be moved to another location

-The binary compatibility package, SUNWbcp, is not package

-installed on the system after the upgrade.

-The code ensures that the X Window System man pages package

-and the System Accounting Utilities are to be installed if they are not already installed on the system.
-All packages already on the system are automatically upgraded.
+The slice can be moved to another location but its size cannot change. package The binary compatibility package, SUNWbcp, is not installed on the system after the upgrade. package The code ensures that the X Window System man pages and the System Accounting Utilities are to be installed if they are not already installed on the system.
+All packages already on the system are automatically upgraded. locale The German localization packages are to be installed on the system.

-locale The German localization packages are to be installed on the profile values # profile keywords # ----- install type flash install http://192.168.255.255/flasharchive/solarisarchive archive location partitioning explicit filesys c0t1d0s0 4000 / filesys c0t1d0s1 512 swap filesys c0t1d0s7 free /export/home

-EXAMPLE 23-6 Retrieving a Solaris Flash Archive From an HTTP Server
+EXAMPLE 26-6 Retrieving a Solaris Flash Archive From an HTTP Server